Skip to main content

 In focus

-Since the Water Convention’s global opening in 2016, Chad, Senegal (2018), Ghana (2020), Guinea-Bissau, Togo (2021), Cameroon (2022), Iraq, Nigeria, The Gambia, Namibia and Panama (2023) acceded and many other countries are under accession processes.
-The Convention supports countries through the application of its strategy for implementation at global level and its recently adopted programme of work for 2022-2024 (detailed programme in ENG, FRE, RUS and SPA), which aims to strengthen cooperation and partnerships for the management of transboundary waters worldwide in order to promote sustainable development and peace.
+Since the Water Convention’s global opening in 2016, Chad, Senegal (2018), Ghana, Guinea-Bissau, Togo (2021), Cameroon (2022), Iraq, Nigeria, The Gambia, Namibia, Panama (2023), Côte d'Ivoire, Zimbabwe and Zambia (2024) acceded and many other countries in various regions are in the processes of accession.
+The Convention supports countries through the application of its Strategy for implementation at the global level and its programme of work 2022-2024 (detailed programme in ENG, FRE, RUS and SPA), which aims to strengthen cooperation and partnerships for the management of transboundary waters worldwide in order to promote sustainable development and peace.